anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Content-Type header is kept as `application/jose+json` as described in {{exchangesfig_uc2_3}} and depicted in the example in {{estat}}.

 The registrar MUST verify the signature of the pledge enroll status.
-Also, the registrar SHALL validate that the pledge belongs to an accepted device in his domain based on the contained product-serial-number in the LDevID certificate referenced in the header of the enroll status.
+Also, the registrar SHALL validate that the pledge is an accepted device in his domain based on the contained product-serial-number in the LDevID certificate referenced in the header of the enroll status.
 The registrar SHOULD log this event.
 In case the pledge enroll status indicates a failure, the pledge was unable to verify the received LDevID certificate and therefore signed the enroll status with its IDevID credential.
 Note that the verification of a signature of the status information is an addition to the described handling in section 5.9.4 of {{RFC8995}}.